paramt/MemeAdviser/README.md

 #### Subscriptions
 The bot lets users subscribe to it.
 When it finds a promising meme, it messages the link to everyone that's subscribed.
 It also provides a more in-depth analysis of the meme.
 Redditors can subscribe to the bot by sending a private message to [u/MemeAdviser](https://reddit.com/u/MemeAdviser) with the text "Subscribe" as the subject or body.

-### Development
+## Development
-Create a new issue before working on a PR to prevent wasted effort
+Just remember to create a new issue before working on a PR

 #### 1. Clone the repo
  - `git clone https://github.com/paramt/MemeAdviser.git`